eduhoratiu/hello_random_color/docs/code-explained.md

+# Flutter Code Explained

+This document serves as a comprehensive guide to understanding the Flutter source code of the Hello Random Color app.
+It's designed to walk beginners through each section of the app's codebase, explaining the functionalities and Flutter concepts used.
+Starting with the `main.dart` file, the document breaks down complex Flutter elements into digestible explanations, making it a valuable resource for those new to Flutter or mobile app development.
+This document aims to provide insights into practical Flutter application development, enhancing the learning experience for beginners.

 ## main.dart

-In the `main.dart` file of the app, each line and Flutter component plays a crucial role in setting up the application.
+In the [main.dart](../lib/main.dart) file, each line and Flutter component plays a crucial role in setting up the application.
 This file is fundamental for understanding how to set up and launch a Flutter application, introducing key concepts like widgets, theming, and app structure.

 Let's take a look at the parts of the `main.dart` file and see what they do.